erykjj/jwlmanager/.github/SECURITY.md

 ## Alternative

 Please keep in mind that I make these packages for convenience only.
 If they don't work, please try downloading the [*Source code (zip)*](https://github.com/erykjj/jwlmanager/releases/latest), and execute the Python script directly from within the unzipped folder via `python3 JWLManager.py`.
+Of course, this requires you have Python installed, along with the required dependencies.